wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/c. Account creation and operations with accounts/lesson.md

     }
     fmt.Println("Seed:", mnemonic)
     // Generate a key pair for the seed phrase
-    // The secret key is not used later, so omit it (first return value) _, pk, err := crypto.GenerateKeyPair([]byte(mnemonic))
+    // The private key (first value returned) is not used later, so it can be omitted _, pk, err := crypto.GenerateKeyPair([]byte(mnemonic))
     if err != nil {
         panic(err)
     }
-    // Make an address for the public key and Testnet addr, err := proto.NewAddressFromPublicKey(proto.TestNetScheme, pk)
+    // Make an address from the public key witin the Testnet network addr, err := proto.NewAddressFromPublicKey(proto.TestNetScheme, pk)
     if err != nil {
         panic(err)